A Welcome from our Governors

 I am a father of 3 and parent governor/chair of governors.
-I have been a resident of Eastern Green for 32 years and been associated with EGJS for 8 and half years as a parent, my third child due through from September 2017.
+I have been a resident of Eastern Green for 32 years and been associated with EGJS for 8 and half years as a parent, my third child started in September 2017.

-I am a community governor and lived in Eastern Green for 38years.
-I’ve had 5 children educated at Eastern Green Junior School and have grandchildren coming though.
+I am a community governor and lived in Eastern Green for 38 years.
+I’ve had 5 children educated at Eastern Green Junior School and have grandchildren coming through.
 My aim is to support both the teaching staff AND more importantly the children, in an environment at school that is safe, caring, challenging and respectful for all, but most importantly an environment that allows the children to achieve the very best that they can.

 It is my pleasure to be a part of the governing body of this excellent school.

 I decided to volunteer for this role in order to give something back to the community where I have lived for the last 34 years; my daughter thoroughly enjoyed and benefited from her education at Eastern Green.
 I have worked as a Primary School teacher in Birmingham and Coventry for the same amount of time so hopefully can put my experience to some good use!

 I have been asked this year to help specifically with Writing within the curriculum as well as behavioural expectations in all aspects of school life.
 I have been fortunate enough to have had a children's book published this year and so will endeavour to share my experiences and opinions with the staff and children.
 I also monitor how school trips are led and have thoroughly enjoyed helping out with some of them.